icwells/Quoll/README.md

 This script will combine blastn, blastx, and blastp results (in outfmt6 format) into a csv file.
 Input files must be titled blastn.outfmt6, blastx.outfmt6, and blastp.outfmt6.

-python blastToCSV.py -i <path to directory containing blast results>  -o <path to output file>
+python blastToCSV.py -i {path to directory containing blast results}  -o {path to output file}